The kaon off-shell generalized parton distributions and transverse momentum dependent parton distributions: Abstract

 \section{Abstract}

-We investigate the off-shell generalized parton distributions (GPDs) of kaons within the framework of the Nambu–Jona-Lasinio model, employing proper time regularization.
-In comparison to pion off-shell GPDs, the effects of off-shellness in kaons are found to be comparable.
-The influence of these off-shell effects on GPDs is approximately $10\%$ to $25\%$, which is significant.
-Additionally, the $x$-moments of off-shell GPDs exhibit odd powers due to a lack of crossing symmetry, leading to the emergence of new off-shell form factors.
-We explore the relationships among the off-shell form factors for kaons, drawing an analogy with their electromagnetic counterparts.
-Our findings extend pion off-shell GPDs to include those for kaons while simultaneously addressing their associated off-shell form factors.
-Furthermore, we examine and compare the off-shell gravitational form factors of kaons with their on-shell counterparts.
+We investigate the off-shell generalized parton distributions (GPDs) {and transverse momentum dependent parton distributions (TMDs)} of kaons within the framework of the Nambu--Jona-Lasinio model, employing proper time regularization. {Compared to the pion case, the off-shell effects in kaons are of similar magnitude, modifying the GPDs by about $10\%$--$25\%$, which is notable.
+The absence of crossing symmetry leads to odd powers in the $x$-moments of the off-shell GPDs, giving rise to new off-shell form factors.} We analyze the relations among these kaon off-shell form factors by analogy with electromagnetic form factors.
+Our results extend the off-shell GPDs from pions to kaons and simultaneously address the associated off-shell form factors.
+We also compare the off-shell and on-shell gravitational form factors of the kaon.
+In addition, the off-shell kaon TMD shows a stronger dependence on the momentum fraction $x$ than its on-shell counterpart.